loighic/truth-tables/test_1--pre-test_assignment.md

 # MLO & scope assignment

 Each problem is worth 10 points, and the whole assignment is worth 100 points.
 Problems that are submitted late will receive 9 points.
 Your grade will be put on a 10 point scale when it is posted in Canvas.

 Be sure to submit each problem.

 ---

-1. For problem 1, type the main logical operator for the given TFL sentence in the space provided.
+1. For each problem, type the main logical operator for the given TFL sentence in the space provided.
 Use ~, v, & , ->, and <->.
 2. Hit `enter` (not &ldquo;Submit&rdquo;).
 3. Type the main logical operator for the sub-sentence that's in red.
 Hit `enter`.
 4. Repeat until finished.
 (You're finished when the box turns green and the check mark appears).